How to Choose a Marketing Agency for Your Vet Practice - Upd

 After you’ve done your research, make a list of the agencies you have a good feeling about.

 Write out the pros and cons of each so you will have a side-by-side comparison.
 For instance, your list could include price, website design and support, and social media experience.
+Include whether they have special experience with marketing for veterinary practices.
 Once you’ve created this list, it will be easier for you to choose which marketing agency is the best fit.

 5. Read The Reviews